Ventimiglia Vineyard

 Ventimiglia Vineyard is a winery in Wantage Township in Sussex County, New Jersey.
 The vineyard was first planted in 2002, and opened to the public in 2008.
-Ventimiglia has 5 acres of grapes under cultivation, and produces 1,000 cases of wine per year.
+Ventimiglia has 5 acres of grapes that, for a while, were under cultivation, and produces 1,000 cases of wine per year.
 The winery is named after the family that owns it.

+The vineyard also contains hiking trails that are open to the public.
+Additionally, there are several picnic tables near the main winery.

 Wines

 Ventimiglia Vineyard produces wine from Cabernet Franc, Carignan, Cayuga White, Chambourcin, Chardonnay, Chenin blanc, Concord, Durif (Petite Sirah), Frontenac gris, Grenache, La Crescent, Merlot, Pinot noir, Sangiovese, Seyval blanc, Sumoll, Syrah, Traminette, Vidal blanc, and Zinfandel grapes.
 It is the only winery in New Jersey that produces wine from Carignan, Frontenac gris, La Crescent, and Sumoll – Frontenac gris and La Crescent are white hybrid grapes developed in Minnesota, whereas the other two varietals are red vinifera grapes indigenous to Spain.
 The winery was a participant at the Judgment of Princeton, a wine tasting organized by the American Association of Wine Economists that compared New Jersey wines to premium French vintages.
 Ventimiglia is not located in one of New Jersey's three viticultural areas.